 - Nutritional counseling

 If you are a smoker, you should stop several weeks before surgery.
-Your doctor or nurse for can help.
+Ask your health care provider for help.

 - If you are or might be pregnant